Finding homeowners insurance shouldn't be complicated. Compare New York state rates by city and carrier below.

 Home mortgage insurance is usually arranged by your lender and who the insurance provider typically depends on the lender's requirements.

 If you live near the coast, it's of utmost importance to confirm the details of your homeowners policy since a basic policy won't be enough to cover damage caused by hurricanes — you would need separate flood and windstorm insurance policies, which would work together to cover the damages.
 Depending on your state, your insurance company may require a separate hurricane deductible if you live in a region that's especially vulnerable.
+The average cost of homeowners insurance with a 2% hurricane deductible in New York is $1,050 per year.

 *Source: Insurance Information Institute (https://www.iii.org/fact-statistic/facts-statistics-hurricanes)